ibm-cloud-docs/EventStreams/quick_setup_guide.md

 If you're experiencing a problem with {{site.data.keyword.messagehub}}, here's a list of the information you need to gather before you open a case [Reporting a problem to the Event Streams team - Standard and Enterprise plans](/docs/EventStreams?topic=EventStreams-report_problem_enterprise).

-For Info to gather if having a problem, Add suggestions for what they need to do if having a problem - or directly link to this page.
-Include links to FAQ page, Ticket info, slack channel?